Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Introduction

 \section{Introduction}

 Images generated by AI models are flooding the internet and the models and prompts used for generation often feel like components of alchemy.
-Naturally, the academic community aims to better understand the mechanisms at play in these generative systems, with one crucial area focusing on inverting the generative process by recovering natural language prompts from generated images \citep{fan2024prompt}.
-Prompt recovery can help control image generation by providing words and concepts from images so users can combine and manipulate prompts for their own use \citep{wen2023hard, brade2023promptify} and help analyze the biases and study the possibly harmful associations built into these models \citep{chin2023prompting4debugging}.
+Naturally, the academic community aims to better understand the mechanisms at play in these systems, with one crucial focus on inverting the generative process by recovering prompts from images \citep{fan2024prompt}.

-Several recently introduced discrete optimization algorithms can invert the generation process and recover prompts from images.
+As the name suggests, given only the output image from a generative model, prompt inversion methods seek to find the prompt that generated the image.
+While the goal is clear, this problem leads to a wide variety of approaches.
+For example, given an initial prompt estimate, by strategically refining the text input \citet{sohn2023styledrop} have found that the image generation process can be effectively controlled.
+Yet, this refining process can be difficult, leading to \citet{wen2023hard} leveraging CLIP's \citep{radford2021learning} embedding space to directly optimize natural language inputs to be close to target images.
+Similarly, \citet{mahajan2024prompting} have proposed an inversion technique that backpropagates through intermediate steps of the diffusion process instead of relying on CLIP embeddings In contrast, it has been found that training a captioner on a dataset of prompt-image pairs effectively learns the prompt distribution well enough to act as an inverter.

+While prompt inversion is an interesting task in its own right, there are two practical motivations to develop strong methods.
+First, those interested in better controlling the output of image generation models may want to find a prompt from an image as a starting point for their own prompt engineering.
+Second, by extracting prompts from images, one might better understand the various associations these text-to-image models have and debug them to avoid explicit content.
 Yet, to date, there is no standardized comparison of these methods for prompt inversion from image generation models.

-In this work, we use a CLIP guided diffusion model to compare and contrast discrete optimizers suited for prompt inversion.
-Specifically, we measure how PEZ \citep{wen2023hard}, GCG \citep{zou2023universal}, AutoDAN \cite{zhu2023autodan}, BLIP2's image captioner \citep{li2023blip}, and random search stack up against one another.
-Our experiments compare the natural language prompt recovered by each method using several metrics and they are followed by a discussion on the proficiency of each method for recovering prompts for image generation.
+In this work, we benchmark several approaches to prompt inversion and attempt to shed light on three primary questions: 1) How closely do the distribution of images generated by each approach align with the distribution generated by the original prompt?
+2) Do text-image alignment models like CLIP successfully act as a proxy for the joint distribution of prompt-image pairs?
+3) Does the ability for discrete optimization methods to search the input space allow them to outperform the ingrained knowledge of learned models?
+We investigate these questions by comparing four generic methods of discrete optimization within the prompt space \citep{zou2023universal, wen2023hard, zhu2023autodan, andriushchenko2023adversarial} against two methods that directly sample from the space \citep{li2023blip,he2024automated} and evaluate each across several metrics.
+We follow our analysis with a discussion on the efficacy of different approaches to approximating and searching within prompt spaces.